mvish/url-shortener/README.md

 URL Shortener is an application designed to provide a short and descriptive URL for a given long URL.

-## Design and implementation

-This application is designed using Golang and uses SQLite for storage.
-The user interface is a simple form.

-- Long URL (required)
-- Alias (optional)
-- Expiration (optional)

-If no `Alias` is provided a random alphanumeric string is generated for the short URL.
-If no `Expiration` is provided the URL lives forever.

-The application provides two ways of creating and accessing the short URLs.

- - Form
- - REST API

-The form has 3 fields:

-- Long URL (required)
-- Alias (optional)
-- Expiration (optional)

-If no `Alias` is provided a random alphanumeric string is generated for the short URL.
-If no `Expiration` is provided the URL lives forever.

-It generates a short URL that can be accessed as `http://localhost:8080/u/{shortURL}`

-The application backend is implemented broadly in 3 parts:

-- HTTP server - handles HTTP requests for URL creation, getting long URL and redirecting and analytics
-- Service functions - handles any processing required before sending off the data to database, e.g: checking if URL already exists
-- Storage/database function - handles all the database related queries

 ## Build and deploy URL Shortener

 ### Build from GitHub